A "welcoming" speech by Ja Mann Ahoj & Athanasios

 *WARNING: appropriation of racist language

 Initiated by Johanna Maj Schmidt, this was an opening lecture-performance for Documena at the Athens Biennale in 2017, "Resurrection with Documena".
-Johanna Maj Schmidt & Athanasios Anagnostopoulos attempt an undermining discursive mix-match of various strands of neo-conservative far-right racist ideology that since the break of the European crisis have been a regressive influence to western political discourse and artists alike.
-Documenta 14 visiting Athens seemed unable to avoid romanticising the "South" and the Greek crisis.
+Johanna Maj Schmidt & Athanasios Anagnostopoulos attempt an undermining discursive mix-match of various strands of neo-conservative far-right racist ideology that since the outbreak of the European crisis have been a regressive influence to western political discourse and artists alike.
+Documenta 14 visiting Athens seemed unable to avoid orientalising Athens, romanticising the "South" and the Greek crisis.